 During this time of higher grocery costs, astronomical gas prices, and general inflation, having a water bill increase can be especially frustrating.
 Fortunately, though, many times there are easy solutions to the problem.
 The trick?
 Knowing what you’re dealing with instead of guessing.
-So if you’re asking yourself, “Why is my water bill so high?,” here are five potential reasons.
+So if you’re asking yourself “Why is my water bill so high all of a sudden?,” here are five potential reasons.

 While water pooling on the floor is an indicator of one type of toilet leak, other, more common leaks aren’t as apparent.
 The issue stems from the toilet running too much, so to check, flush your toilet and time how long it takes for the whooshing sound to stop.
 If it’s more than 20 or 30 seconds, chances are the toilet is over-running.
 Another indicator may be a hissing sound coming from the toilet.

 You can also perform a dye test.
 This is when you take some food coloring and put a few drops in the toilet’s tank.
 Wait around 15 minutes and see if the color has made its way to the bowl.
 If it has, there’s a leak allowing tank water to flow into the bowl.

 The good news?
 Toilet leaks are usually easy to fix.
 Go to your local hardware store and ask for a new flapper.
 Installing a new flapper won’t take long, even for novice DIYers.

 |Q: What uses the most water in a home?

 A: According to the EPA, toilets are the main source of water use in our homes, accounting for almost 30% of total indoor home usage.
 So if your toilet is overworking itself or has a leak, it can create thousands of gallons of wasted water — and a big ’ol water bill.